 When shopping for a printer, it's difficult not to notice that the same names keep popping up.
-However, a shorter list of companies doesn't make shopping for a new printer any easier, since they all make a wide range of printers that cater to different needs.
-That said, each company has its own take on the same technology, and each has its own strengths and weaknesses.
+However, a shorter list of companies doesn't make shopping for a new printer any easier, since they all make a wide range of printers that cater to different needs, making it difficult to determine what the overall best printer brands are.
+That said, each company has its take on the same technology, and each has its strengths and weaknesses.

-We've reviewed over 40 printers, and below are our recommendations for the best printer brands to buy from.
+We've reviewed over 60 printers, and below are our recommendations for the best printer brands to buy from.
 Their position on the list isn't indicative of any type of ranking; they're merely listed alphabetically.
-For other options, you can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.
+You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers for other options.

 Brother is a Japanese company that started out making sewing machines under the name Yasui Sewing Machine in the early 1900s.
-The Brother name has been around since 1955 and the company has since expanded its portfolio to include products such as typewriters, desktop computers, and of course, printers.
+The Brother name has been around since 1955, and the company has since expanded its portfolio to include products such as typewriters, desktop computers, and of course, printers.
 Currently, their printers are separated into two categories: home and business.
-Most of their home printers are inkjet printers due to their versatility and lower cost, and business-oriented printers are mostly laser printers, as they're usually better at handling big print jobs quickly.
+Most of their home printers are inkjet due to their versatility and lower cost, and business-oriented printers are mostly laser, as they're usually better at handling big print jobs quickly.
 Brother printers are typically well-built, and their cartridges generally last a long time, making them cost-effective options for those who print a lot.
-Also, they have one of the largest selections of monochrome laser printers for those who print in black only.
+They also have one of the largest selections of monochrome laser printers for those who print in black only.

 Our recommendations above are what we think are currently the best printer brands and the best printers for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.